 When you reach the fridge and freezer, refer to your owner’s manual for model-specific instructions on winterizing your unit.

 You’ll, of course, want to turn the thermostat to high temp and the selector switch to off at the unit. you can also shut power down at the breaker panel.

 Empty out all the contents and clean thoroughly before slightly propping the door open to dry and air out over winter.
+Check out my tips on the Best Way to Clean Your RV Refrigerator Inside and Out.
 We use a piece of pool noodle to keep our fridge and freezer doors open.
 Leaving a box of baking soda inside won’t hurt either.

 Does your unit have an ice maker?
 Be sure to empty the holding compartment and drain the water line, so it doesn’t freeze!

 Your RV world revolves around the health of your tires.
 Treat them right when you pack your RV away for the winter!